-You always have the right to refuse any advances, demands or anything that doesn’t suit you, for whatever reasons.
+You always have the right to refuse any advances.
+You have the right to demands or anything that doesn’t suit you, for whatever reasons.
 Don’t be afraid to listen to your instincts.

 The number of times someone consents to sex has absolutely nothing to do with the one time they don’t consent or can’t consent.